-CPM supports file-level recovery.
-CPM does backup on the volume and instance level and specializes in instant recovery of volumes and complete instances.
-However, in many cases a user may want to access specific files and folders rather than recovering an entire volume.
+N2WS supports file-level recovery.
+N2WS does backup on the volume and instance level and specializes in instant recovery of volumes and complete instances.
+However, in many cases, a user may want to access specific files and folders rather than recovering an entire volume.

-CPM now automates this entire process.
-Click Explore (see Figure 12‑1) either from the recovery panel screen for an instance, or from the volume recovery screen for a specific volume.
-CPM will open a new browser tab showing a File Explorer-like view of the entire instance or a specific volume.
+In the Recover column, click Explore (see Figure 13‑1) either from the Recovery Panel screen for an instance, or from the Volume Recovery screen for a specific volume.
+N2WS will open a new browser tab showing a File Explorer-like view of the entire instance or a specific volume.
 You will be able to browse, search for files, and download files and folders.

 On the right side of any file or folder, there is a green download icon that will download the file or folder.
 Folders are downloaded as uncompressed zip files.

-To perform these operations, CPM needs to be able to use AWS credentials belonging to the CPM server instance account, with sufficient permissions to create and attach volumes.
-By default, CPM will use the same credentials used to initially configure the instance, but they can be modified using the General Settings screen.
+To perform these operations, N2WS needs to be able to use AWS credentials belonging to the N2WS server instance account, with sufficient permissions to create and attach volumes.
+By default, N2WS will use the same credentials used to initially configure the instance, but they can be modified using the General Settings screen.

-- Explore works only on simple volumes.
-Windows dynamic disks are currently not supported.
+- Explore works only on simple volumes and Logical Volume Management (LVM).
+LVM is supported with file-level restore on Linux, as well as for Windows dynamic disks.
 Additionally, disks defined with Microsoft Storage Spaces are not supported.

-After you complete the recovery operation, click the Close button for all the resources to be cleaned-up and to save cost.
-Even if you just close the tab, CPM will detect the redundant resources and clean them up, but it is recommended to use the Close button.
+After you complete the recovery operation, click the Close button for all the resources to be cleaned up and to save costs.
+Even if you just close the tab, N2WS will detect the redundant resources and clean them up, but it is recommended to use the Close button.